 As DC found out, launching a connected universe can be difficult

-Mush the same as the 1999 version starting Brendan Fraser, the story revolves around a cocky hero Nick Moreton (Cruise) stumbling upon an ancient tomb whilst searching for treasure, accidentally releasing the malevolent Princess Ahmanet and ending up cursed to become the human host of Egyptian god Set in the process.
+Much the same as the 1999 version starring Brendan Fraser, the story revolves around a cocky hero Nick Moreton (Cruise) stumbling upon an ancient tomb whilst searching for treasure, accidentally releasing the malevolent Princess Ahmanet and ending up cursed to become the human host of the Egyptian god Set in the process.

-I’ll start with the bad points as sadly there were more than a few, the biggest of which is the clumsy way in which the extended universe is forced into the movie, with scenes and characters introduced to the audience that make no real difference to the plot, in fact most of the time it just slows the main plot down, this is especially true of Russell Crowe’s character, whom I felt had his true nature revealed way to casually, where as a more slow reveal would have made an excellent twist at the end of the film going into the sequels.
+I’ll start with the bad points as sadly there were more than a few, the biggest of which is the clumsy way in which the extended universe is forced into the movie, with scenes and characters introduced to the audience that make no real difference to the plot, in fact, most of the time it just slows the main plot against, this is especially true of Russell Crowe’s character, whom I felt had his true nature revealed way to casually, whereas a more slow reveal would have made an excellent twist at the end of the film going into the sequels.

-Another of the main issues I found with the film was the contrasting tones, half going for straight up horror and half going for happy-go-lucky action flick, neither of which blend together particularly well, with some of the action sequences feeling almost like the equally derided League of Extraordinary Gentlemen (2003) in parts, while the horror elements forming the better parts of the movie.
+Another of the main issues I found with the film was the contrasting tones, half going for straight-up horror and half going for a happy-go-lucky action flick, neither of which blend together particularly well, with some action sequences feeling almost like the equally derided League of Extraordinary Gentlemen in parts, while the horror elements forming the better parts of the movie.

-You can see what Universal were trying to do with The Mummy, sadly it’s not that easy to make both an interesting stand alone film and launch a cinematic universe from scratch, I for one hope they do succeeded as I would love a to see some of famous old creatures return to the big screen.
+You can see what Universal was trying to do with The Mummy, sadly it’s not that easy to make both an interesting stand-alone film and launch a cinematic universe from scratch, I for one hope they do succeed as I would love and to see some famous old creatures return to the big screen.